Isabella Rossellini

-Isabella Fiorella Elettra Giovanna Rossellini (/it/; born 18 June 1952) is an Italian-American actress and model.
+Isabella Fiorella Elettra Giovanna Rossellini (/it/; born 18 June 1952) is an Italian and American actress and model.
 The daughter of Swedish actress Ingrid Bergman and Italian film director Roberto Rossellini, she is noted for her successful tenure as a Lancôme model and an established career in American and European cinema.
-She has received nominations for an Academy Award, two Golden Globe Awards, a British Academy Film Award and a Primetime Emmy Award.
+She has received nominations for an Academy Award, two Golden Globe Awards, a British Academy Film Award, and a Primetime Emmy Award.

 After making her acting debut with A Matter of Time (1976), Rossellini had her breakthrough role in David Lynch's Blue Velvet (1986) for which she received the Independent Spirit Award for Best Female Lead.
 She had a minor role in the box office hit Death Becomes Her (1992), and had further roles in Cousins (1989), Wild at Heart (1990), Fearless (1993), Wyatt Earp (1994), Big Night (1996), Roger Dodger (2002), Infamous (2006), Two Lovers (2008), Enemy (2013), Joy (2015), and La chimera (2023).
 She also voiced roles in Incredibles 2 (2018) and Marcel the Shell with Shoes On (2021).
 For playing the nun Sister Agnes in Conclave (2024), she garnered a nomination for an Academy Award for Best Supporting Actress.

 Rossellini received a Golden Globe Award nomination for the HBO film Crime of the Century (1996).
 She received a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series nomination for Chicago Hope (1997).
 She also has guest starred in the sitcoms Friends and 30 Rock as well as the dramas Alias and The Blacklist.
 She portrayed Simone Beck in the HBO series Julia (2022).

 Early life

-Rossellini was born in Rome, the daughter of Swedish actress Ingrid Bergman, who was of Swedish and German descent, and Italian director Roberto Rossellini, who was born in Rome from a family originally from Pisa, Tuscany.
-She has three siblings from her mother: her fraternal twin sister Isotta Ingrid Rossellini, who is an adjunct professor of Italian literature, a brother, Robertino Ingmar Rossellini; and a half-sister, Pia Lindström, who formerly worked on television and is from her mother's first marriage with Petter Lindström.
+Rossellini was born in Rome, Italy, the daughter of Swedish actress Ingrid Bergman, who was half Swedish and half German, and Italian director Roberto Rossellini, who was born in Rome from a family originally from Pisa, Tuscany.
+She has three siblings from her mother: her fraternal twin sister Isotta Ingrid Rossellini, who is an adjunct professor of Italian literature, a brother, Robertino Ingmar Rossellini; and a half-sister, Pia Lindström, who formerly worked on television and is from her mother's first marriage to Petter Lindström.
 She has four other siblings from her father's two other marriages: Romano (who died at age nine), Renzo, Gil, and Raffaella.
 Growing up, she received "a liberal Catholic education".